Best fit

 Read-only discovery for group cleanup decisions.

 See groups in one table with member counts, cleanup status, reference counts, risk tags, and coverage confidence.
+The page keeps the risk visible: scan groups, inspect references, check unknown coverage, then decide what still needs manual review.

 Before delete, rename, or replacement, inspect one group's references by source and severity.
+The page keeps the risk visible: scan groups, inspect references, check unknown coverage, then decide what still needs manual review.

 Avoid false confidence by separating covered, partially covered, unavailable, and manual-check sources.
+It keeps the next review step clear without overstating what the available record proves.

 Spot likely cleanup candidates and do-not-touch groups without manually bouncing across Jira screens.
+The page keeps the risk visible: scan groups, inspect references, check unknown coverage, then decide what still needs manual review.

 Export cleanup reports and evidence when review, handoff, or audit follow-through matters.
+It keeps the next review step clear without overstating what the available record proves.

 Each screenshot shows one value moment: all-groups radar, group preflight, and coverage honesty.

 Group Cleanup Radar ranks groups by cleanup status, references, member count, risk tags, and coverage confidence.
+It helps admins find where to start instead of opening groups one by one.

 Group preflight shows detected references, blockers, severity, and why each dependency matters before cleanup.
+Use it before delete, rename, replacement, or ownership review.

 The coverage matrix separates covered, partially covered, unavailable, and manual-check sources to avoid false confidence.
+It keeps the review grounded in what was actually scanned.

 Run the radar scan, filter cleanup candidates and empty groups, open one group preflight, review detected references and unknown coverage, then export a report if another reviewer needs the cleanup story.